Mycoearthdome/Sentinel/README.md

 ## Project Goals

 This repository contains only a minimal proof-of-concept.
 The broader project goal is a full detection engine capable of analysing static binary features, kernel integrity hooks, system behaviour, persistence techniques and network patterns.
 The latest prototype now inspects systemd services, monitors network connections against a list of malicious IPs and can analyse static binary features using a gradient boosting model powered by **XGBoost** when available.
 Machine learning models complement rule-based heuristics for higher accuracy.
+The current release also applies this malicious IP list as an **IPS** rule set by inserting `iptables` drop rules for each address found in `malicious_ips.json`.

 ## Upcoming Features